Centribo/Unity-Shader-Basics-Tutorial/README.md

 	_DissolveCutoff ("Dissolve Cutoff", Range(0, 1)) = 1
 }
 ```
 Notice how we've set _DissolveCutoff to be a Range from (0, 1).
-This represents a float value from 0 to 1 (inclusive) and this notation also allows us to easily set it's value using a slider.
+This represents a float value from 0 to 1 (inclusive) and this notation also allows us to easily set it's value using a slider from within Unity's inspector.
 Now let's add them to our CGPROGRAM:
 ```
 float4 _Colour;
 sampler2D _MainTexture;